Monmouth College: History

 World War II posed a crisis to the institution similar to that of the Civil War, as male students began enlisting in the service within a month of the Japanese attack on Pearl Harbor, and soon only a handful remained on campus.
 Through an arrangement with the U.S. Navy Department, the college survived by becoming a U.S. Naval Flight Preparatory School, and later offered a V-5 Navy Academic Refresher Unit program for officers.
 Courses were taught by Monmouth's liberal arts faculty.
 The Navy later adopted portions of Monmouth's curriculum for training programs nationwide.
 More than 2,000 Navy men went through Monmouth College, a number of whom would re-enroll at the college after the war funded by the G.I.
 Bill.

 Monmouth's chemistry department gained national prominence in the 1950s when longtime professor William S. Haldeman was recognized with a major award by the American Chemical Society.
 The Steelman Report on Manpower for Research noted that Monmouth and four other small colleges—Hope, Juniata, St. Olaf and Oberlin—together had "produced more candidates for the doctor's degree in chemistry than Johns Hopkins, Fordham, Columbia, Tulane and Syracuse Universities combined."

 Beginning in the 1960s, a secularization movement changed the nature of the college.
 Concurrent with dwindling financial support from the United Presbyterian Church, the college removed the Church Synod's role in nominating and confirming trustees, thus allowing for the cultivation of new trustees with stronger business acumen and financial resources than those during the college's earlier days.
 The college otherwise maintained its covenant relationship with the Presbyterian Church.

 During the Vietnam War, the military draft (and the ability to avoid the draft by enrolling in college) contributed to increases in college attendance throughout the U.S. Attendance at the college increased but then fell when the draft ended in the 1970s causing financial strain not unlike the losing of students to the Civil War had done in the then distant past.

 In 1983, a donation from an alumnus committed $5 million to the endowment and launched a $15 million capital campaign, the largest gift in college history to that point.

 During the 1990s, enrollment began a steady increase that would see it more than double over the next two decades, from less than 600 in 1993 to 1,379 in 2009 and then decrease to 753 by 2021.
 The endowment grew from $23.6 million in 1993 to $87.2 million in 2013 to over $115 million in 2020; $75 million higher than the average for similar colleges.
-In 2021, the endowment stood at $146 million; $93.6 million more than average Baccalaureate colleges.
+In 2021, the endowment stood at $146 million; $93.6 million more than average Baccalaureate colleges at the time.
+As of June 30, 2025, the endowment stood at $145.4 million.

 Between 2002 and 2013, more than $120 million was invested in new construction and renovations to the campus.